Degenerative Myelopathy Blog Banner

 • Overall health: Concurrent conditions can accelerate decline

-• Body weight: Maintaining a healthy weight may slow progression
+• Body weight: Maintaining a healthy weight may help preserve function longer

-• Activity level: Appropriate exercise may help maintain function longer
+• Activity level: Appropriate exercise may help maintain mobility for longer

 Quality of Life Considerations

-As the progressive disease advances, quality of life becomes the primary concern.
+As the disease advances, quality of life becomes the primary concern.
 Owners must evaluate:

 • Mobility and independence levels